Five Core Elements of a Healthy Marriage

 • In what ways do you need to change to model the gospel as it pertains to encouragement?

 • Are you regularly dialoguing with your family members?
-Explain.
+Please explain.

 • What specific things do you all discuss?

 • List three examples of how you taught your spouse through communication.
-Ask your spouse to help you with this.
+Ask your spouse to help you with this question.

 • List three examples of how you taught your children through communication.
-Ask your children to help you with this.
+Ask your children to help you with this question.

 Call to Action